theabletechnologies/AbleIDSDK/README.md

 #### Pre-built Framework

 1. Open the release page, download the latest version of Kingfisher from the assets section.
-2. Drag the `Kingfisher.xcframework` into your project and add it to the target (usually the app target).
+2. Drag the `AbleIDSDK.xcframework` into your project and add it to the target (usually the app target).
-3. Select your target, in the "General" Tab, find the "Frameworks, Libraries, and Embedded Content" section, set the `Embed Without Signing` to Kingfisher.
+3. Select your target, in the "General" Tab, find the "Frameworks, Libraries, and Embedded Content" section, set the `Embed Without Signing` to AbleIDSDK.

 ## Author